davisbrandon02/Grid-based-Tactics-Template/README.md

 a fun side project to get more used to AStar pathfinding and creating grids for games in general.

 Features:
+- Grid system with game object tiles that can store whatever data is needed, such as fortification level, levels of cover from each direction, owner, amount of resource gained per turn, etc.
 - Automatic tilemap to grid conversion: easily create maps using the built in tilemap node and the Board node will automatically create a game board of Tile objects with whatever data you would like to include.
 For example, you could place down a plains tile with no data that can be traversed, a mountain that cannot be moved onto, or a